MatiRomero/ddp_pkg_release/README.md

 `python -m ddp.scripts.run` now accepts ``--jobs-csv`` to ingest the Meituan sample CSV (or any file that matches its schema).
-By default the loader expects ISO 8601 timestamps in the ``platform_order_time`` column; override ``--timestamp-column`` if your file stores these values under a different name.
-Timestamps are normalised by subtracting the earliest valid record so the first job starts at time 0 s, with every subsequent job expressed in elapsed seconds.
+By default the loader expects ISO 8601 timestamps in the ``platform_order_time`` column; override ``--timestamp-column`` if your file stores these values under a different name (for example switch to ``order_push_time`` when you want the order release moment).
+Timestamps are normalised by subtracting the earliest valid record so the first order always sits at ``t = 0`` s and every subsequent job is measured in elapsed seconds.
+Because the simulator works in seconds, ensure any deadlines ``d`` supplied via the CLI use the same unit.
 Rows with missing coordinates or malformed timestamps are skipped silently so cleaning can happen upstream.

 Use ``--export-npz`` to persist the parsed jobs as an ``origins``/``dests``/ ``timestamps`` archive alongside your aggregated CSV.
 The resulting ``.npz``